 Beyond educating patients and the community, our faculty take a collaborative approach to educating and training healthcare professionals.
-We host didactics and seminars for trainees and support opportunities for them to connect with multiple societal systems (i.e. courts, jails, state hospitals) that manage the needs of the mentally ill across the mental health system.
+We host didactics and seminars for trainees and support opportunities for them to connect to many settings (i.e. courts, jails, state hospitals) that manage the needs of the mentally ill across the mental health system.

 Program research focuses on improving social, governmental and legal systems that play a role in the treatment of the psychiatric patient.
 The program examines the deleterious effects of untreated psychosis and mood disorders on overall health and risk of harm to patients and to the community.
 The program conducts comparative research in mental health law, in order to help psychiatrists, other health professionals, and patient families navigate the legal system and understand assessment and treatment needs.
-Additional activities include partnering with policy specialists to address and advise global policy makers on improvements in mental health law.
+Additional activities include partnering with policy specialists to address and advise policy makers and global health specialists on improvements in mental health law.

 PLSP offers liaison services to the hospital by advising around legal issues (e.g. Tarasoff and duty to protect, level of risk, questions of capacity and competency, international legal differences, medical and psychiatric guardianship) and helps clinical teams strategize the best plan of action.
 Additionally, we consult and have specialty clinics for patients who require care that interacts with the probationary system and mental health court.
 We advise on bridging care for patients who are having trouble maintaining their court ordered treatment, have problematic behaviors, and patients who have complicated legal issues.